Parathyroid & Thyroid Disorder Treatments in Rockwall, Forney & Wylie TX

 - Patients who have all of their thyroid or parathyroid gland removed have a higher risk of low blood calcium post-operatively and this is treated with hormone medication

 Lakeside Allergy ENT is home to three board-certified otolaryngologists who specialize in diagnosis and treatment of all ear, nose and throat related disorders, including thyroid and parathyroid disorders.
 Thyroid disorder treatment and parathryoid disease treatment require expert care.
-If you have any of the symptoms of any type of thyroid disorder, call our office at 972-771-5443 or get started by requesting an appointment using the form on this page.
+If you have any of the symptoms of any type of thyroid disorder, call our office at 972-771-5443 or get started by requesting an appointment.